ElZetto/espisy/docs/readme.rst

 =====================

 .. warning::
-    **You should always use the classmethod** :meth:`core.ESP.add` **to add a new ESP device**
+    **You should always use the classmethod** :meth:`espisy.core.ESP.add` **to add a new ESP device**

 The ESP has a static register which keeps track of the ESP instances.
-It is possible to refer to every created ESP with the :meth:`core.ESP.get` method.
+It is possible to refer to every created ESP with the :meth:`espisy.core.ESP.get` method.
 This was implemented, because it simplifies the dynamic instantiation of ESP devices.
 A thing I needed pretty soon during development.

 If you want to access a specific ESP device faster, you can of course use it with your own variable as usual.